Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Conclusion

 \section{Conclusion}

 Solving a challenging problem usually requires an iterative algorithm.
 This amounts to slow thinking.
 The iterative algorithm usually requires a good initialization to jumpstart it so that it can converge quickly.
 The initialization amounts to fast thinking.
 For instance, reasoning and planning usually require iterative search or optimization, which can be initialized by a learned computation in the form of a neural network.
 Thus integrating fast thinking initialization and slow thinking sampling or optimization is very compelling.
 This paper addresses the problem of high-dimensional conditional learning and proposes a cooperative learning method that couples a fast thinking initializer and a slow thinking solver.
 The initializer initializes the iterative optimization or sampling process of the solver, while the solver in return teaches the initializer by distilling its iterative algorithm into the initializer.
 We demonstrate the proposed method on a variety of image synthesis and recovery tasks.
 Compared to GAN-based method, such as conditional GANs, our method is equipped with an extra iterative sampling and optimization algorithm to refine the solution, guided by a learned objective function.
 This may prove to be a powerful method for solving challenging conditional learning problems.
-Integrating fast thinking and slow thinking may also be of interest to cognitive science.
-We will consider applying such a framework to cognitive science and imitation learning in our future work.

 \ifCLASSOPTIONcompsoc